 Risk factors of sleep apnea

 This disorder can affect men and women of any age.
 However, certain factors increase your risk for developing this sleep disorder.

 Use of alcohol or sedatives

-Sleep apnea symptoms can range from inconvenient to alarming.
-Because complications from sleep apnea can be life-threatening, it is important to monitor and manage your symptoms appropriately.
+Sleep apnea symptoms can be inconvenient or alarming.
+As a result, it is important to monitor and manage your symptoms appropriately.
+This is because complications can, in fact, be life-threatening.
 Left untreated, the following complications can occur:

-The most common symptom of sleep apnea is chronic loud snoring .
+The most common symptom is chronic loud snoring .
 However, daytime fatigue, weight gain and irritability may also indicate you are suffering from sleep apnea.

 If you are experiencing any of these symptoms, including those listed above, we can help.